chrisco/gothenburger/README.md

 1. Work on feature branches.
 2. Merge feature branches to development branch when features are done.
 3. Merge development branch to staging branch to automatically deploy to staging server (if all tests pass).
-4. Merge staging branch to production branch to automatically deploy to production server (if all tests pass).
+4. Merge staging branch to master branch to automatically deploy to production server (if all tests pass).

-## Try It Online

-www.gothenburger.com

-## Get the App

-Coming later.
-Maybe.

 ## Run It Locally (coming soon)